Updated: November 21st, 2014

 PC & MAC

-100 Flame and fire and tattoo, stroke, outlines, flicker forms and others, great for PS, Elements, CC CS6 CS5 CS4 etc, PSP, Adobe IND, Photo-paint, GIMP and others.
-Commercial use, royalty free ABR + PNG
+100 Flame and fire and tattoo, stroke, outlines, flicker forms and others, great for PS, Elements, CC CS6 CS5 CS4 etc, PSP, Adobe Illustrator, Photo-paint, GIMP and others.
+Commercial use, royalty free ABR + PNG.
+Wonderful artworks for you to buy, all for your projects

 100 Flame and fire brushes includes graduated strokes, hot and burning strokes, curved and many more for all projects.
 Commercial use, royalty free ABR & PNG images.